mozilla/up-jelly/README.md

     # $ server
     alias server='python -m SimpleHTTPServer && open http://localhost:8000'

-3) Change directory into the FHR clone and run:
+3) Change directory into the UP clone and run:

     server

 4) Open up your browser and point it to http://localhost:8000/tests/custom/no_index.html.
-Paste your JSON and fire away!

 ## License